Dr Françoise Boucek, BA (Toronto), MSc, PhD (London: LSE)

 Françoise grew up in France, graduated in business studies, moved to London in the mid-1970s and then Canada.
 After working in commerce and financial services as a research analyst and gaining her credentials from the Canadian Securities Institute she took a career break to raise a family and return to higher education.
 In 1988 she graduated with a BA in political science from the University of Toronto and returned to London where she completed an MSc in Government at the London School of Economics and Political Science (LSE).
 Having tried her hand as a university lecturer in the Department of Politics and Modern History at London Guildhall (now London Metropolitan) University, she returned to LSE in 1993 to complete a PhD part time.
 Her thesis which won the 2002 LSE’s William Robson Memorial Prize, focused on the impact of factionalism on dominant parties in Britain, Canada, Italy and Japan.
 At the LSE she worked as Research Officer in the LSE Public Policy Group, managed the LSE Internships Programme and lectured and taught in the Department of Government before joining Queen Mary in 2003.
 In April 2012 she was visiting professor at Private University of Witten Herdecke (Germany).

-Her main areas of research are comparative politics, political parties and elections, intra-party politics and factionalism, coalitions, representative democracy, EU governance and political economy.
+Her main areas of research are comparative politics, political parties, intra-party politics, representative democracy and dilemmas of EU governance.
 Her most recent book is Factional Politics: How Dominant Parties Implode or Stabilize (Palgrave Macmillan, Oct 2012).
 She is also co-editor (with Matthijs Bogaards) of Dominant Political Parties and Democracy: Concepts, Measures, Cases and Comparisons (London: Routledge, 2010).
-She has appeared on BBC News radio and television, Sky News, Al-Jazeera, Canadian Broadcasting Corporation (CBC), Radio Canada, Wall Street Journal, Los Angeles Times, Asahi Shibum, Pravda, the Canadian blogosphere and is a regular contributor to academic blogs European Politics and Policy and British Politics and Policy at LSE.
+She has appeared on BBC News radio and television, Al-Jazeera, Canadian Broadcasting Corporation (CBC), Radio Canada, Wall Street Journal, Los Angeles Times, Asahi Shibum, Pravda, the Canadian blogosphere and is a regular contributor to academic blogs European Politics and Policy and British Politics and Policy at LSE.
 Her favourite past-times are walking in nearby Epping Forest and the coastal paths of her native Brittany, or sipping a crisped glass of Sauvignon Blanc in her allotment.

 Areas of interest

-Comparative and European politics, political parties and elections, party competition, single-party dominance in mature and emerging democracies, factionalism and intra-party politics, coalitions and legislative bargaining, party cohesion, dissent and partisan politics in Europe, representative democracy, electoral systems and electoral reform, French politics and elections, European integration and the study of the EU including its institutions, system of governance (notably institutional responses to the euro zone crisis), policies and democratic representation, European parties and euroscepticism, group behaviour, intra-group conflict and decisional dilemmas, rational choice institutionalism and behavioural economics, focus group research, and gender equality in the workplace.
+Comparative and European politics, political parties and party systems, party competition, single-party dominance in mature and emerging democracies, factionalism and intra-party politics, coalitions and legislative bargaining, party cohesion, dissent and partisan politics in European parliaments, representation, electoral systems and electoral reform, European integration and the study of the EU including its institutions, system of governance (notably institutional responses to the sovereign debt crisis, policies and democratic representation, European parties and euro scepticism, group behaviour, intra-group conflict and decisional dilemmas, rational choice and new institutionalism, focus group research.

 Current areas of research